-The following Management's Discussion and Analysis provides an overview of the financial performance of Emporia State University (the "University") based on currently known facts, decisions and conditions and is designed to assist readers in understanding the accompanying financial statements and footnotes.
+The following Management's Discussion and Analysis has been prepared by management to provide an overview of the financial performance of Emporia State University (the "University") based on currently known facts, decisions and conditions and is designed to assist readers in understanding the accompanying financial statements and footnotes.
 The University has included the audited financial statements of the Emporia State University Foundation, Inc. (the "Foundation") as part of the University's unaudited financial statements.
 This discussion - along with the financial statements and related footnote disclosures - has been prepared by management and should be read in conjunction with the statements and footnotes.
 The financial statements, footnotes and this discussion are the responsibility of management.